Medical Writers Excel at More Than Just Writing

 Every document is a project that requires input from a team of experts.
 It is up to the medical writer to bring these cross-functional experts together, keep the project on track by managing the overall timeline and document review process, and promptly communicate any obstacles that may occur along the way.
 Sometimes challenges arise, so here are some observations:

-• Conflicting views between team members during a comment adjudication meeting may escalate, requiring medical writers to intervene, diffuse the situation, and keep the meeting on track.
+• You need to know how to herd cats … or colleagues.
+Conflicting views between team members about a document may escalate, requiring medical writers to intervene, diffuse the situation, and help identify a solution.

 To learn more about medical writing, here are some helpful resources: